-In this short guide we’ll show you how to manage dependencies and build a front-end application with Gulp, and deploy it safely to to the server.
+In this short guide, we’ll show you how to manage dependencies and build a front-end application with Gulp, and deploy it safely to the server.

 Deploying front-end is not easy anymore

 Back in the day, everything was simple: you just uploaded HTML to the server, maybe with some (badly) compressed pictures.
 Nowadays, most web applications require to be built before the deployment.
 The process usually looks like this:

 - first, you fetch dependencies (npm, Composer, Yarn, Bower)

 - then, you concatenate and minimize assets, styles, and scripts, etc. etc. (Gulp, Grunt, Webpack, Babel)